LGUG2Z/unsubscan/README.md

 cargo install --path .
 ```

-## How it works
+## Preparing your emails

+### Option 1: Get an archive of your emails from your provider as `.eml` files

-First, export your emails as an archive of EML files from your provider.
+Export your emails as an archive of `.eml` files from your provider.
 Instructions on how to do this with different
 email providers are below:

 - [FastMail](https://www.fastmail.help/hc/en-us/articles/360060590573-Download-all-your-data#transfermail)